awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## List all event data stores in an account<a name="lake-cli-list-eds"></a>

-The following example AWS CLI command returns information about all event data stores in an account, in the current region\.
+The following example AWS CLI list\-event\-data\-stores command returns information about all event data stores in an account, in the current Region\.
 Optional parameters include `--max-results`, to specify a maximum number of results that you want the command to return on a single page\.
 If there are more results than your specified `--max-results` value, run the command again adding the returned `NextToken` value to get the next page of results\.

 ```
 aws cloudtrail list-event-data-stores